pyppin.file.dev_null

 write(s: str, /) int[source]

-Write string to stream.
-Returns the number of characters written (which is always equal to the length of the string).
+Return the number of characters written (which is always equal to the length of the string).

 writelines(lines: Iterable[str], /) None[source]